Romern/syncMyMoodle/docs/releasing.md

    git tag 0.2.4
    git push origin 0.2.4
    ```
+4. Double-check that there's a Release Drafter draft whose name matches your tag
-4. Watch the "Publish Release" workflow.
-Approve the Trusted Publishing request
+   (tweak the text now if needed), then watch the "Publish Release" workflow.
-   on PyPI/TestPyPI if one pops up (didn't have that happen for me yet).
+   Approve the Trusted Publishing request on PyPI/TestPyPI if one pops up.
-5. Once it's green, PyPI/TestPyPI have the new files and the GitHub release is
+5. Once it's green, PyPI/TestPyPI have the new files and GitHub shows your draft
-   live with the release notes + artifacts.
+   as a published release with the same notes + the uploaded artifacts.

 To re-run the workflow, use the Actions
 tab -> **Publish Release -> Run workflow**.